 Teresa has been with us for 13 years.
 Teresa is our Information Officer providing information in accessible formats and provides informal advocacy for the Deaf Community.
 She works really hard encouraging organisations to support the needs of people with a sensory loss.

-Shannon is our fundraiser and has been at Walthew House since August 2018.
-Shannon organises a wide range of fundraising events from auctions and fairs to supermarket collections and Santa float collections.
-Shannon manages grants and trusts fundraising as well as our corporate partner relationships.
+Elizabeth (Iz) is our fundraiser and has been at Walthew House since January 2021.
+Elizabeth organises a wide range of fundraising events from auctions and fairs to supermarket collections and Santa float collections.
+Elizabeth manages grants and trusts fundraising as well as our corporate partner relationships.
 If you are interested in knowing more please visit our Fundraising Page.